junmeng6025/ros_tutorial/README.md

 ```

 ## **3) Pub+Sub and Service:**
-**make the turtle cruise within an area, and change the pen color using ros service when crossing the middle.**
+**make the turtle to cruise within an area, and change the pen color using ros service when crossing the middle.**
 1. run a turtlrsim node:
 ```bash
 $ rosrun turtlesim turtlesim_node